radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 ## Azure Active Directory

-### Create Azure AD Application
+### Create Entra ID Application

-If you have not already created an application in Azure AD, you must do so prior to configuring RadiantOne.
+If you have not already created an application in Entra ID, you must do so prior to configuring RadiantOne.

->**Note - The steps below provide general guidance and may not reflect the latest Microsoft Azure AD interface.
+>**Note - The steps below provide general guidance and may not reflect the latest Microsoft Entra ID interface.
 For more detailed configuration steps, refer to the Microsoft Azure Active Directory documentation.**

-1. In the Microsoft Azure portal associated with your Azure AD, click on Manage -> App Registrations and then the New Registration button.
+1. In the Microsoft Azure portal associated with your Entra ID, click on Manage -> App Registrations and then the New Registration button.

 2. Provide a name for the application.